Category: Wellness

 What is Empty Bowls?

-At Empty Bowls, members of the community come together to share a simple meal of soup and bread, donated by local restaurants and organizations, to bring awareness about food insecurity while raising funds to support the Kitchen Cupboard at GBCS.
+At Empty Bowls, members of the community come together to share a simple meal of soup and bread, donated by local restaurants and organizations, to raising funds to support the Kitchen Cupboard at GBCS while bringing awareness about food insecurity.

-Please join us for this in-person event at Mount Anthony Union Middle School on Sunday, November 3, from 5-7pm.
+Please join us for this in-person event at Mount Anthony Union Middle School on Sunday, November 2, from 5-7pm.
 100% of proceeds benefit the Kitchen Cupboard at GBCS, which helped feed 1,500 Bennington area residents last year!
-Ticket holders receive a bowl generously donated by a local artisan.

 You, our generous community, have consistently exceeded our expectations in giving and we are tremendously grateful.
 We are asking for your support – again – to help us meet our campaign goal!